 Where do we collect your personal data?

 Most of your personal data that we collect will be provided by you through your interactions with us.
-Certain personal information (name, job title, business email address, business address and/or mobile phone number) may be provided to IMVO by third parties (such as your employer) on your behalf for the purpose of contacting you about legitimate IMVO business.
+Basic Contact Data may be provided to IMVO by third parties (such as your employer) on your behalf for the purpose of contacting you about legitimate IMVO business.
 IMVO may also source personal data from publicly-available sources such as a company website, commercially published directory, etc.

 Legal basis for processing your information